The Most Famous House in Every Province

 “Far enough away to gain seclusion, yet within reach of those whose genuine interest prompts them to make the trip, Beaver Lodge extends a welcome if your heart is right.” – Grey Owl

-The home and workplace for each Governor General since 1867, Rideau Hall is where Canadians are honoured and world leaders are welcomed during state visits.
-It’s open to the public throughout the year, but one of the best times to visit is during Halloween for trick or treating.
-(Yes, they shell out!)
+The home and workplace for each Governor General since 1867, Rideau Hall is where Canadians are honoured and world leaders are welcomed during state visits, making it one of the most famous houses in Canada.
 Situated at 1 Sussex Drive, it’s just down the road from the Prime Minister’s official residence at 24 Sussex, though currently, the Prime Minister and his family live at Rideau Cottage on the Rideau Hall property.
 Who knows?
 You just might spot the Trudeaus amid the 79-acres of beautifully landscaped grounds.

 After you’ve taken a peek at Rideau Hall, consider these amazing day trips from Ottawa.

-Even though Franklin Roosevelt clearly wasn’t Canadian, his summer getaway on New Brunswick’s Campobello Island is one of the province’s most cherished homes.
-FDR and his family spent the summers of 1909 to 1921 at this electricity-free cottage, which has been preserved in that state as the centrepiece of Roosevelt Campobello International Park.
-Guided tours are available the Saturday following Victoria Day through the Saturday following Thanksgiving.
+Even though Franklin Roosevelt clearly wasn’t Canadian, his summer getaway on New Brunswick’s Campobello Island is one of the province’s most famous houses.
+FDR and his family spent the summers of 1909 to 1921 at this electricity-free cottage, which has been preserved in that condition as the centrepiece of Roosevelt Campobello International Park.

 Maud Lewis House